 CONSERVATION AWARDS

-2020 Conservation Awards
+2025 Conservation Awards

-The Greenville County Soil and Water Conservation District is pleased to announce our 2020 conservation award winners.
+The Greenville County Soil and Water Conservation District is pleased to announce our 2024 conservation award winners.
 These winners have gone above and beyond in their service to conservation in Greenville County.

-Farmer of the Year - Eugene Roe
+Farmer of the Year - Jessica Gates, Harvest Moon Farm & Flower

-Congratulations to our 2020 conservation award winners!
+Congratulations to our 2025 conservation award winners!

 Farmer of the Year Winners